Carbon Capture Technology: How It Works & Why It Matters

 Learn more

-Carbon Capture Technology (CCT) plays a vital role in global efforts to mitigate climate change.
-While transitioning to renewable energy remains essential, industries like cement, steel, and chemicals still produce unavoidable emissions.
-Carbon capture provides a practical way to prevent these emissions from reaching the atmosphere—buying time as we scale cleaner solutions.
+Carbon Capture Technology (CCT) plays a vital role in global climate mitigation efforts.
+While transitioning to renewable energy is essential, industries like cement, steel, and chemicals still produce unavoidable emissions.
+Carbon capture provides a practical way to prevent these emissions from reaching the atmosphere, buying time as cleaner solutions scale.

-In this guide, we’ll explore how carbon capture works, its types, benefits, challenges, leading companies, and the future of this crucial climate technology.
+In this guide, we’ll cover: how carbon capture works, its types, benefits, challenges, leading companies, and the future of this crucial climate technology.

 What is Carbon Capture Technology?

-Carbon Capture Technology (CCT), often referred to as Carbon Capture, Utilization, and Storage (CCUS), is a suite of methods used to capture carbon dioxide (CO₂) from large emission sources—such as power plants, cement kilns, and refineries—before it enters the atmosphere.
+CCT, often referred to as Carbon Capture, Utilization, and Storage (CCUS), is a suite of methods to capture CO₂ from large emission sources—such as power plants, cement kilns, and refineries—before it enters the atmosphere.

 • Stored underground in deep geological formations for permanent sequestration